10 July 2023 – Corporate Income Tax technical issues

 What is Corporate Income Tax?

 Corporate Income Tax (CIT) is a tax imposed on companies resident in the Republic of South Africa i.e. incorporated under the laws of, or which are effectively managed in, the Republic, and which derive income from within or outside the Republic.
 Non-resident companies which operate through a branch or which have a permanent establishment within the Republic are subject to tax on all income from a source within the Republic.
+Read further if you want to know how to register a new company for income tax.

 Who is it for?